-- 7.1.13 The Village should undertake the completion of a Master Plan for the former mill lands with a focus on: - Mixed-use development; - Design integration into the character of Slocan with pathway and road connections; - c) Public access and enjoyment of the waterfront; - Environmental conservation of Springer Creek into the design; and - Opportunities for business, commercial, industrial and/or work-live space.
+- 7.1.14 The Village should undertake the completion of a Master Plan for the former mill lands with a focus on: - Mixed-use development; - b.
+Design integration into the character of Slocan with pathway and road connections; - c.
+Public access and enjoyment of the waterfront; - d.
+Environmental remediation and conservation of Springer Creek into the design; - e.
+Opportunities for business, commercial, industrial and/or work-live space; and - A cost analysis.

-CLIMATE CHANGE, ENERGY CONSUMPTION AND GHG EMISSIONS
+CLIMATE CHANGE, ENERGY CONSUMPTION AND GHG

+EMISSIONS

-- 7.1.14 Complete a Climate Action 2050 Plan. - 7.1.15 Complete a Wildfire Risk Reduction Plan. - 7.1.16 Investigate the impacts of climate change on the flood risks from the Slocan River.
+- 7.1.15 Complete a Climate Action 2050 Plan. - 7.1.16 Complete a Wildfire Risk Reduction Plan. - 7.1.17 Investigate the impacts of climate change on the flood risks from the Slocan River.